-The second technology tested involved global positioning systems (GPS) placed in volunteer trucks recruited for this project to collect specific truck movement data at 5-second intervals.
+The second technology tested involved the use of global positioning systems (GPS).
+GPS devices with on-board data storage capabilities were placed in trucks recruited for this project, and data were collected at 5-second intervals.
 With GPS data it was possible to understand when and where the monitored trucks experienced congestion.
 By aggregating this information over time, it was possible to generate performance statistics related to the reliability of truck trips, and even examine changes in route choice for trips between high volume origin/destination pairs.